cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

-It is no wonder that the author-practitioner goes on to say that “the workshop represents all things active”, as his text functions not just as a space for him to actively explore knowledge worth sharing but also as a repository of actions, past and present.
+It is no wonder that the author-practitioner goes on to say that “the workshop represents all things active”, as his text functions not just as a space for him to actively explore knowledge worth sharing but also as a repository of actions past and present.
 It is through repeated actions, multiple attempts, that his recipes arise, and particularly by actively “rediscover\[ing\]” experiments “picked up & taken from others” (166r).
-He writes, in Latin, that “\[n\]othing is said now that has not been said or done before,[3]” implying that what we might think of as copying texts “from those who preceded you” actually might serve to imbue the texts with new meanings for “those who come after”, just as his references to Herodotus in the manuscript might be doing (166r).
-And amassing what was “done before”—presumably, recipes from other collections or processes from other craftspeople—is part and parcel of his study of trial and error and the interpretations he subsequently forms, including observations he makes on entries being “non bona” (“not good”) or “doubtful” (13r, 120v).
-By also then mentioning how Vergil borrowed from Homer—something you clearly noticed when you read the *Aeneid* and couldn’t help comparing it to the *Iliad*—Cicero from Plato, and Livy from Polybius, he places himself within this
+He writes in Latin that “\[n\]othing is said now that has not been said or done before,[3]” implying that what we might think of as copying texts “from those who preceded you” coukd actually imbue the texts with new meanings for “those who come after”, just as his references to Herodotus in the manuscript might be doing (166r).
+And amassing that which was “done before”—presumably, recipes from other collections or processes from other craftspeople—is part and parcel of his study through trial and error and his formation of interpretations, including observations he makes on entries being “non bona” (“not good”) or “doubtful” (13r, 120v).
+By also then mentioning how Virgil borrowed from Homer—something you clearly noticed when you read the *Aeneid* and couldn’t help comparing it to the *Iliad*—Cicero from Plato, and Livy from Polybius, he places himself within this